Canon 5D Mark II vs XC10

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the XC10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark II and the XC10 have been discontinued, but can regularly be found used on eBay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the XC10 was followed by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon XC10 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark II better than the Canon XC10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.